Fairness Evaluation and Inference Level Mitigation in LLMs: Methodology

 \subsection{Dynamic Neuron Masking}

 Instead of permanently removing neurons, this step adaptively adjusts their influence during generation because bias in conversations changes with context and memory so Dynamic neuron masking is needed to preserve the model's fairness and consistency.
-Finally, we apply \emph{controlled masking} that adaptively gates neurons during decoding.
-For each layer $l$, the gating coefficient is $g_l^{(t)} = \sigma(\alpha S_t + \beta C_t)$, where $\sigma$ is the sigmoid function and $\alpha,\beta$ are tunable weights.
+Unlike static pruning or fixed neuron masking, which permanently remove neurons irrespective of conversational context.
+It performs \textit{reversible and graded modulation} of neuron.
+We apply \emph{controlled masking} that adaptively gates neurons during decoding.
+For each layer $l$, the gating coefficient is $g_l^{(t)} = \sigma(\alpha S_t + \beta C_t)$, where $\sigma$ is the sigmoid function and $\alpha,\beta$ are tunable weights activations, more details in Appendix~\ref{sec: AdaptiveMASKING}.
 This mechanism dynamically suppresses high-bias neurons while retaining information essential for coherence and fluency.
-The proposed Dynamic Neuron Masking framework requires no model retraining and adds only a small per-token cost for scoring and gating, comparable to other real-time steering methods \cite{chen2025steering,gupta_advsumm_2025}.
+The proposed Dynamic Neuron Masking framework requires no model retraining and adds only a small per-token cost for scoring and gating, comparable to other real-time steering methods \cite{gupta_advsumm_2025}, algorithm~\ref{alg:dynamic_gating} corresponds to the four-stage pipeline illustrated in Figure~\ref{fig:methodology}.